 Practical Methods for Job Analysis

-Critical Incidents Technique
+- Critical Incidents Technique

-Questionnaires and Surveys Method
+- Questionnaires and Surveys Method

-Position Analysis Questionnaire Method
+- Position Analysis Questionnaire Method

-Checklists are also used as methods for job analysis, specifically with areas like the Air Force.
+Checklists are also used as methods for job analysis, specifically in areas like the Air Force.
 In the checklist method of job analysis, the HR professional checks the tasks he or she performs from a list of task statements that describe the job.
 The checklist methods for job analysis are usually used for the development of job descriptions.

-Functional Job Analysis Method
+- Functional Job Analysis Method

-Role or Purposes of Job Analysis HR
+Purposes of Job Analysis at HR

-- HR Planning: The HR manager can provide good input in case of manpower planning if he has an authentic job analysis report in his hand.
+- HR Planning: The HR manager can provide good input in the case of manpower planning if he has an authentic job analysis report in his hand.
 This enables him to reduce the excessive manpower budget.

 - Recruitment and Selection: Through proper job analysis data, recruiters can easily find out the overall requirements regarding the qualification needed for an employee to perform the job properly.
 This makes the overall recruitment and selection process easy and reduces recruitment costs also.
 Methods for a job analysis can help a lot in the constructive selection process.

 - Performance Appraisal: Based on job analysis data recruiters can get a good overview of a job that enables them to fix criteria for performance appraisal.
-Methods for job analysis clearly define the major objectives of the job and helps HR managers to set scalable goals for employees which may be easily reflected in their performance.
+Methods for job analysis clearly define the major objectives of the job and help HR managers to set scalable goals for employees which may be easily reflected in their performance.

-- Training and Development: In the case of training selection, job analysis data may be helpful for the training managers.
+- Training and Development: In the case of training selection, job analysis data may be helpful for training managers.
 Training content, training methods, and also training evaluation system can be determined based on the report of job analysis.

 - Designing Compensation System: Compensation packages are fixed based on performance appraisal reports and job analysis methods can make this process easy.